Bifurcations and multistability in inducible three-gene toggle switch networks: Regimes of multistability

-The size of the intermediate regime may more likely change with a decrease in cooperativity.
-Fig. ~\ref{fig:OG_bistabthresh}(B) indicates that at $\bar{a} = 2$, bistability is possible for $n > 3$, but the threshold for shifting from tristability to bistability shifts toward lower inducer concentrations for $n < 4$.
+The size of the intermediate regime differs, however, with changing cooperativity.
+Fig. ~\ref{fig:OG_bistabthresh}(B) indicates that at $\bar{a} = 2$, bistability is possible for $n > 3$, but the threshold for shifting from tristability to bistability shifts toward lower inducer concentrations for Hill coefficients decreasing from $n < 4$.
 It is thus unclear from Fig.~\ref{fig:OG_bistabthresh} alone whether the range of inducer concentrations allowing the intermediate dynamic regime would expand, contract, or remain the same for a smaller cooperative Hill coefficient.
 Indeed, Fig.~\ref{fig:5fpchangen} demonstrates how the regimes of multistability evolve in response to varying cooperativity.
-As the Hill coefficient increases from $n = 3$ (the bound above which the system can exist in one of three possible dynamic regimes), the inducer concentration at which the system bifurcates from tristable to bistable dynamics rises but not significantly when viewed in the log scale.
+As the Hill coefficient increases from $n = 3$, the inducer concentration at which the system bifurcates from tristable to bistable dynamics rises slightly in the log scale.
 The threshold separating the two distinct regimes of tristability, however, does significantly change.
-The inducer concentration range corresponding to the intermediate regime diminishes with increasing cooperativity, since increased cooperativity means a more sensitive response in gene expression to the binding of repressors that emphasizes the bias away from $\bar{R}_1$ expression with increased induction.
-The tristable threshold begins to approach an apparent asymptote at $n = 4$, confirming our earlier finding that increasing cooperativity to $n = 4$ has little effect on the dynamics.
+The inducer concentration range corresponding to the intermediate regime narrows with increasing cooperativity, since this implies a more sensitive response in gene expression to repressor binding, one that emphasizes the bias away from $\bar{R}_1$ expression as induction increases.
+The tristable threshold also begins to approach an apparent asymptote at $n = 4$, confirming our earlier finding that increasing cooperativity to $n = 4$ has little effect on the dynamics.